Pitfalls

 Using JSX

 JSX (and its TypeScript version, TSX) is an extension of JavaScript that allows you to write HTML-like syntax in your code.
-The default configuration of the sample extension is to convert the JSX to React.createElement
+Webpack modules with a .tsx

 calls: